My current work being critiqued by the Tale Chasers writing group is Rustbucket.

-Go ahead and send me a note at the same address if you have a question or just want to visit a little.
+Send me a note here if you have a question or just want to visit a little.
 Let’s keep it happy, though.
 No politics, swearing, or any unseemly content.
 We like playful stuff, or writing questions.

-You should find some light escapism on this blog as well as some discussion on writing craft.
+You should find some light escapism on this blog.
 Once in a while, I’ll attempt a vignette as the mood strikes.

 I have been writing about the escapades of my big brother, Roy, for years.
 Mostly they have been one-page items that I’ve passed along to my kids.
 Those items are now slated for this blog.